 Watercolor is a tempestuous, beautiful, frustrating, and amazingly unpredictable medium.
 I started painting to help me engage with, see, and connect to the beautiful places I visited on outdoor adventures.
 Whenever I can, I bring my watercolors outside on hikes and climbs to capture how a place feels while I am still there.
 The most common questions I get regard my minimal materials, and how to make watercolor cooperate (spoiler- they won't, but learning to work with that unpredictability is, in my experience, one of the most rewarding parts of the medium.
-Some days still want to throw my paints out the window, but I think that happens in all art forms :).

 Below you will find a collection of resources that I use to create and learn about painting.
 I believe that art is a continual process of experimentation, and hope these ideas will help you get started or inspire you to try something new.